Savings .com.au

 Lenders will generally also assess your existing debts against your income to ensure you can manage additional loan repayments, and many might restrict the property types or locations they fund.
 For instance, some lenders won’t fund the purchase of single bedroom units or properties in rural locations.

-Those are just some risks that can come with investing in real estate.
-Anyone considering doing so should weigh up their options carefully and seek out independent advice when needed.
+Anyone considering investing in property should weigh up their options carefully and seek independent advice when needed.

 Property investors can absolutely refinance their home loans.